-- the employee's work level has modified substantially in such a way that foreseeably it will lead to continuous productivity and quality decrease, repeated technical problems in the resources affected by the labour position, risks to the safety and health of the employee, other employees or third persons; - b) the employer informs the employee, with a copy of the relevant documents, with a description of the facts and evidence of the substantive modification to the manner the work has been performed, as well as informing that an answer to this communication can be given in 5 working days.

-- After the answer, the employer must communicate orders and instructions adequate to the execution of the position's functions, with the intention of correcting them. - d) b) and c) above have been verified.
+- a) the employee's work level has modified substantially in such a way that foreseeably it will lead to continuous productivity and quality decrease, repeated technical problems in the resources affected by the labour position, risks to the safety and health of the employee, other employees or third persons, determined by how they are exercised and which, in the light of the circumstances, is reasonable to expect to be definitive; - b) the employer informs the employee, with a copy of the relevant documents, with a description of the facts and evidence of the substantive modification to the manner the work has been performed, as well as informing that an answer to this communication can be given in 5 working days. - after the answer, the employer must communicate orders and instructions adequate to the execution of the position's functions, with the intention of correcting them. - d) b) and c) above have been verified.

-The employer must send a copy of communication and the documents to the employee's representatives and, if the employee is a union representative, to the corresponding trade union.
+The employer must send a copy of the communication and the documents to the employee's representatives and, if the employee is a union representative, to the corresponding trade union.

 Employees who have been transferred to the labour position to be made redundant less than 3 months before are entitled to reoccupy the former position (if existing), with no loss of remuneration.
-Moreover, the dismissal can only take place if the compensation and all other labour credits are made available to the employee.
+Moreover, the dismissal can only take place if the compensation and all other labour credits are made available to the employee, by the end of the period of notice.